 - The institution dates back to the 1740s

 - Damaged by fire in 1945, it reopened in 1955

 - See also: Burgtheater tours | Guide to the Habsburgs

-The theater traces its roots back to 1741 when an enterprising entrepreneur sought permission to convert a disused building on the Michaelerplatz into a stage.
+The Burgtheater traces its roots back to 1741, when an enterprising entrepreneur sought permission to convert a disused building on the Michaelerplatz into a stage.

-His presence – quite literally – drove the theater’s success.
-Now a ticket to a play afforded the chance to see the Emperor himself.
-Quite an attraction to both the gawping masses and to the rest of the aristocracy, who fell over themselves to be seen at a production graced by the presence of his imperial majesty.
+A ticket to a play now came with the chance to see the Emperor himself.
+This was quite an attraction to both the gawping masses and to the rest of the aristocracy, who fell over themselves to be seen at a production graced by the presence of his imperial majesty.